 The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with Social Anxiety / Social Phobia, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
 As part of our treatment program, we also offer clients the option of having exposure sessions in the field to address their fears of negative social evaluation.
 Such exposures might include accompanying a client as he/she visits a restaurant, initiates contact with a member of the opposite sex, or performs some public speaking.

 We have eight therapists on staff, and offer services six days a week, including evenings and Saturdays.
-If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.

-The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients suffering with Social Anxiety / Social Phobia.
+The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients around the world suffering with Social Anxiety / Social Phobia.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized Social Anxiety / Social Phobia treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Social Anxiety / Social Phobia, please click here.

 Intensive Treatment for Social Anxiety